-- Within the minor field, a minimum of 9 credits must be earned at Samford, six of those at the 300/400 level.
+- Within the minor field, a minimum of nine credits must be earned at Samford, six of those at the 300/400 level.

-Transfer students with 18 or MORE semester credits earned at another institution and/or through credit by examination may apply equivalent credit for any of the six (6) core curriculum courses (UCBP 101, UCCA 101, 102; UCCP 101, 102; and UCFH 120).
+Transfer students with 18 or more semester credits earned at another institution and/or through credit by examination may apply equivalent credit for any of the six core curriculum courses (UCBP 101, UCCA 101, 102; UCCP 101, 102; and UCFH 120).

-Transfer students may be able to substitute some general education courses taken elsewhere for the interdisciplinary courses of the General Education Curriculum that meet 75% of the required credits in each course (e.g., a 3-hr course taken elsewhere may be allowed to substitute for a 4-hr Samford Core or Gen Ed course).
+Transfer students may be able to substitute some general education courses taken elsewhere for the interdisciplinary courses of the general education curriculum that meet 75% of the required credits in each course (e.g., a three-hour course taken elsewhere may be allowed to substitute for a four-hour Samford Core or Gen Ed course).

 College courses taken in a high school setting without external testing (e.g. AP, CLEP, IB) or fulfilling a high school requirement will be treated as dual enrollment credit.
-Since the 2009-2010 academic year, entering freshmen are allowed limited dual enrollment courses as transfer credit.
+Entering freshmen are allowed limited dual enrollment courses as transfer credit.
 Students may transfer up to 12 semester credits of dual enrollment credit in which the student has earned a grade of B- or higher.
 Transferred coursework must be comparable to Samford courses offered at the 100 and 200 level.
-Only one Core Curriculum course (UCCA 101) may be transferred as dual enrollment credit.
+Only one core curriculum course (UCCA 101) may be transferred as dual enrollment credit.